duplisea/TESAcarbon/README.md

     devtools::install_github("duplisea/TESAcarbon")
     library(TESAcarbon)

-Calculate the incremental carbon footprint for a traveller
+Calculate the carbon footprint for an individual traveller
 ----------------------------------------------------------

 Five nights in a hotel, a 600 km plane trip (1200 km total return), 40